AlexDisler/cordova-splash/README.md

 Automatic splash screen generator for Cordova.
 Create a splash screen (2208x2208) once in the root folder of your Cordova project and use cordova-splash to automatically crop and copy it for all the platforms your project supports (currenty works with iOS, Android and Windows 10).

+The splash screen image should be 2208x2208 px with a center square of about 1200x1200 px.
+The image may be cropped around the center square.
+You can also use larger images with similar proportions.

 ### Installation

     $ sudo npm install cordova-splash -g